City Tour “Hotel Cabo De Hornos”

 Sheepherder Monument

-"He is not the gaucho of the pampas / nor the cowboy of the prairie; / he is not the huaso nor is he the charro, / the sheepman of my land".
+"He is not the gaucho of the pampas / nor the cowboy of the prairie; / he is not the huaso

-Cerro de la Cruz Viewpoint
+Cerro La Cruz Viewpoint

 Salesian Museum